Ep 32: Productivity for Teenagers

-David Allen is the author of “Getting Things Done”, one of the best selling business books of all time.
-On this episode, he explains how to get teens excited and motivated about their goals and productive as they pursue those goals.
+David Allen the author of “Getting Things Done”, one of the best-selling business books of all time, explains how to get teens excited and motivated about their goals and productive as they pursue those goals.
 If you have a “lazy” teenager, you won’t want to miss this one.

 Full Show Notes